 However, if you wish to have more control over the specific tone of your hair and possibly cause less damage, then you may want to go with traditional highlights.

 - Balayage is a freehand painted onto the hair in large sections but Highlights are more carefully placed in a structured pattern.

-- Balayage is more easy to maintain because it is not done right from the root like Highlights.
+- Balayage is easier to maintain because it is not done right from the root-like Highlights.